mit-rss/intro_to_ros/README.md

 ### Commit Specification
 1. Commit your modified nodes along with any other important changes.

-## Question 8: Playing with bag files
+## Question 8: Playing with Bag Files
 In question 3, we asked you to visualize your laserscan data on RViz and record a bag file.
 The RViz visualization was probably meaningless and ugly because you’re publishing random data.
 Don’t be alarmed; real laserscan data is a lot prettier and more informative.
 Download these [bagfiles](https://www.dropbox.com/scl/fi/z4ln37mh9twxmpzu7obx1/gmapping_data_active_only.zip?rlkey=nxiyhgfo2396acwxoztqbuo4k&dl=0) follow the instructions [here](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html), and visualize the laser scan data on RViz.
 Try it with multiple coordinate frames.

 **Note**: The provided bag files are from our cars driving around in the basement of Stata Center.